 Above: View of Report Bug or Enhancement in Provar feature within Provar Desktop.

-Above: View of the Provar Success Community > View/Raise Case functionality.
+Above: View of the Provar Success Portal > View/Raise Case functionality.

 Recent Workspaces show current version Workspaces only

 From 2.0.3, the Recent Workspaces list will be refreshed each time you take a new Provar version.
 This means that workspaces used in earlier versions of Provar will not show under Recent Workspaces, until they are selected on your current version.
 This change applies to 2.0.3 and future Provar versions.

 When launching Provar, Recent Workspaces are listed on the initial Select a directory as workspace pop-up screen.
 These are displayed immediately below the field where you can browse to select a directory as a workspace.

 It is important to note: